canonical/lxd/doc/howto/instances_create.md

 ### Launch a container

-To launch a container with a Ubuntu 22.04 image from the `images` server using the instance name `ubuntu-container`, enter the following command:
+To launch a container with an Ubuntu 22.04 image from the `images` server using the instance name `ubuntu-container`, enter the following command:

     lxc launch images:ubuntu/22.04 ubuntu-container

 ### Launch a virtual machine

-To launch a virtual machine with a Ubuntu 22.04 image from the `images` server using the instance name `ubuntu-vm`, enter the following command:
+To launch a virtual machine with an Ubuntu 22.04 image from the `images` server using the instance name `ubuntu-vm`, enter the following command:

     lxc launch images:ubuntu/22.04 ubuntu-vm --vm